The Best of Argyll

 Thursday: Isle of Lismore

 We take the ferry to Lismore for a walk on the island.
 Lismore, Lois Mor in Gaelic, means Great Garden and that is just what it is.
-But don't think ithe walk will be all path and track, because our route takes us along a coast with cliffs and arches.
+But don't think the walk will be all path and track, because our route takes us along a coast with cliffs and arches.
 We pass sheltered bays and blowy hilltops with marvellous views.
 Our first stop is Tirefour Castle, a Pictish broch on the east coast of the island.
-It is believed to be constructed around BC 500.
-On a clear day there are great views from the broch to Bern Nevis, Ben Cruachan and the Paps of Jura in the south.
-We then walk across the island to the west coast and along the coast to the ruin of the 13th century Castle.
-Other places interest during the walk are a faithfully rebuilt thatched cottage and a number of limekilns.
+It is believed to have been constructed around BC 500.
+On a clear day there are great views from the broch to Ben Nevis, Ben Cruachan and the Paps of Jura in the south.
+We then walk across the island to the west coast which we follow to the ruin of the 13th century Castle Coefin.
+Other places interest during the walk are a faithfully restored thatched cottage and a number of limekilns.

 7 miles/11km, little ascent

 By hired boat from Craobh Haven to the north end of Jura for a rough but spectacular walk around the wild Corrievreckan shore.
 Red deer are unmissable and we should keep an eye open for golden eagles, sea eagles, otters, porpoises and seals.
 If wind and tide are right then the overfalls in Corrievreckan make one of the most stirring sights of all the world's oceans, with one of the biggest of all standing waves.
 Do try not to fall in.